beeware/toga/docs/reference/api/widgets/textinput.rst

 The input can also be provided a list of :ref:`validators <validators>`.
 A validator is a function that will be invoked whenever the content of the input changes.
 The function should return ``None`` if the current value of the input is valid; if the current value is invalid, it should return an error message.
+When ``on_change`` is invoked, the field will automatically be validated based on specified validators.

 Notes
 -----